KhaleelKarim/recipe_analysis/README.md

 Both of these datasets have information about the recipe in common.
 I merged `recipes` and `interactions` into `full_recipes` so that there would be one row for each rating, but now there is added information about the recipe for which the rating was made.

 Wherever the ``rating`` column is 0, that means the user did not leave a star rating on the recipe.
 This means that their review consisted only of text or maybe a picture.
-Because of this, all 0's are replace with np.nans.
+Because of this, all 0's are replaced with np.nans.

 To deal with the fact that there may be multiple rows for a single recipe and no central rating for a single recipe, the star ratings for each recipe are averaged out and placed in a new column ``recipe_avg_rating``.

 Some people decide not to add any tags to their recipe when they submit it, and the representation of that in the data is "['']" in the ``tags`` column.
-These are also replace with np.nans.
+These are also replaced with np.nans.

 It helps to have the various dates here converted to pandas Timestamps.
 This is done for both the ``date`` and ``submitted`` column.
 Furthermore, the ``submitted`` column is used to make another column called ``era``.
 This column categorizes dates into one of two categories, 2008-2012 or 2013-2018 depending on when the recipe was submitted.
 There is also a column called ``is_old_era`` which is full of booleans indicating if the recipe came from the 2008-2012 era.